Strengthening your core is about more than getting a six-pack.

 For the sitting and all fours variations, the steps are the same and the only thing that changes is your position.

 We all know what push-ups are.
 But what some people may not know is that there are several types of push-ups.
+How many of you can rock a one-arm push-up?
+Yeah, that’s right!

-Our second exercise is one of those types and it strengthens your scapula, more commonly referred to as shoulder blades.
+Our second core exercise is one of those types and it strengthens your scapula, more commonly referred to as shoulder blades.

 By doing so, it helps you to ensure that your shoulder mobility remains as smooth as can be.